frequently asked questions about chemical peels

 Why is Fall and Winter the perfect time to start a peel series?

-- Food for thought: If you start now, you will be finished with your peel schedule by the holidays.
-Holidays mean parties, socializing, events, family and friends.
-Glowing, clear skin is a pick me up and creates confidence.
+Food for thought: If you start now, you could be finished with your peel schedule by the holidays.
+If you start after the new year, you’ll be finished by Spring!
+Glowing, clearer skin with improved texture and smaller pores is a pick me up and and can create confidence.

 Do chemical peels hurt?